funkeeflow/wc-accordion/README.md

 | **--animation-duration-start**  | Duration of the open animation    |
 | **--animation-duration-end**  | Duration of the closing animation    |
 | **--animation-easing**    | Animation ease (e.g. `ease-in`)      |

+ **@media (prefers-reduced-motion)**

+The component queries the CSS Media feature [prefers-reduced-motion][prefers-reduce-motion] and if set it will skip open and close animation all together.

 ## Development
 Install dev dependencies